 Workshop in reading and writing poetry while focusing on primary techniques and fundamental elements used in writing poetry, both formal and free verse.
 Students will complete a series of poems and develop a portfolio.
 Prerequisite: Gateway Colloquium.
 Offered annually.

-Workshop in reading and writing creative nonfiction while focusing on fundamentals, including situating experience, finding the right form, and developing a personal voice.
-Students will complete essays and develop a portfolio.
+Workshop in reading and writing creative non-fiction while focusing on fundamentals, including situating experience, finding the right form, and developing a personal voice.
+Students will compete essays and develop a portfolio.
 Prerequisite: Gateway Colloquium.
 Offered in alternate years.

 Ernest Hemingway said, "The hardest thing to do is to write straight honest prose on human beings.
 First you have to know the subject; then you have to know how to write."
 This course will focus on the convergence of craft and the different ways writers can "know" a subject.
 We will consider the fiction writer as explorer and anthropologist, seeking out those details and mysteries of the human experience that ignite our individual imaginations.
 We will consider how these findings can interact with narrative structure and how to integrate the necessary contexts that create vivid and believable characters, plots, settings, and voices.
 Writers will challenge their own boundaries in fiction, generate a significant amount of new material, and consider its effectiveness in discussion and revision.

-Inspiration is mysterious.
-We often can't—or do not wish to—articulate why we're drawn to something; we know only that it feels charged and full of potential.
 Following an intense personal preoccupation is often the engine of a fiction.
-In this class, we will discuss the nature of these preoccupations and how they interact with the creative and writing processes.
-We will consider the fiction writer as explorer, investigating those details and mysteries of the human experience that ignite our individual imaginations and become vital interests.
-We will situate this within the context of strong and evocative craft.
-Writers will generate a significant amount of new material and consider its effectiveness in discussion and revision.
+In this class, students will discuss the nature of these preoccupations and how they interact with the creative and writing processes.
+Students will generate a significant amount of new material and consider its effectiveness in discussion and revision.
 Prerequisite: ENGL 201.
 Offered occasionally

 Capstone experience for English-Writing majors requires thoughtful study of portfolio work and completion of an extensive, ambitious individual project that's both a logical extension of the student's work and a new challenge.
 The course will be multi-genre, with an emphasis on feedback and support.
 Prerequisite: at least one 300-level writing course and senior standing.
 Offered annually.